bigomc/Romi_CW2/trackRomi/README.txt

---map specify the address of a picture of the map without the romi --romiInMap specify any picture of the map where the romi is present to calibrate the image --video specify the actual video to analyse or could be changed to webcam
+--map specify the address of a picture of the map without the romi --video specify the actual video to analyse or could be changed to webcam

 In the terminal, all instructions are specified, however: